erossiter/catSurv/cran-comments.md

 ## Test environments
-* local OS X install, R 4.0.2
+* local OS X install, R 4.1.0
 * win-builder to use the development and release version of R
-* used R-hub builder as well

 ## R CMD check results
 There were no ERRORs or WARNINGs.

-There were 2 notes:
+There was 1 note:

 * checking for GNU extensions in Makefiles ...
 NOTE GNU make is listed in the SystemRequirements.

-* Found the following (possibly) invalid DOIs:

-This DOI is valid.